 In addition, you can also start by giving them natural food products and supplements, physiotherapy, acupuncture, etc. for arthritis treatment.

 4. Give the Right Diet to Your Dog

 Keep in mind that nutrition plays a very important role when it comes to maintaining the quality of life for your dog.
 E

 Certain foods like grains, potatoes, peppers, and tomatoes are known to increase arthritis-related inflammation.
 On the other hand, foods like celery, alfalfa sprouts, apple cider vinegar (raw organic with the mother of vinegar), mangos and papayas are all very good for dogs with arthritis.

 5. Get Your Dog a Regenerative Stem Cell Therapy

-Traditional veterinary treatment of canine arthritis and degenerative joint disease has typically included supplements, anti-inflammatory drugs, surgery, or a combination of these.
-But more recently, Stem Cell Therapy, which is a type of regenerative medicine, has become more common.
+Traditional veterinary treatments of canine arthritis and degenerative joint disease typically include supplements, anti-inflammatory drugs, surgery, or a combination of these.
+But recently, Stem Cell Therapy, which is a type of regenerative medicine, has become more common.

-Animal stem cell therapy uses stem cells from either your pet (known as autologous stem cell therapy) or another animal of the same species (known as allogeneic stem cell therapy).
-A veterinarian injects the stem cells into the diseased area, such as a knee joint damaged by osteoarthritis.
+Animal Stem Cell Therapy uses Stem Cells from either your pet (known as Autologous Stem Cell Therapy) or another animal of the same species (Allogeneic Stem Cell Therapy).
+A veterinarian injects the Stem Cells into the diseased area, such as a knee joint damaged by osteoarthritis.

 The cells move to the inflamed or damaged tissue, suppress the inflammation, relieve pain, and cause new tissue to grow.